emilyraine/hons-project/README.md

 ### Step 4: Install Python packages

 Install the necessary Python packages.
-This is how its done on the CHPC:
+This is how it is done on the CHPC:

-Request an interactive job on the CHPC and ssh onto a node with internet access when the interactive job begins:
+Request an interactive job.
+When the interactive job begins, ssh onto a node with internet access:
 ```
 qsub -I -P CSCI1142 -q smp -l select=1:ncpus=24
 ssh username@chpclic1